-Travel Glossary helps you to get most frequently used terminology for your travel brochures.
+Travel Management Glossary helps you to get most frequently used terminology for your travel brochures.
 The terminology to assist you through details of some familiar or unfamiliar terms.

 A room with one bed intended to one person.